 Fizzy Berries Jello Mold is a vintage throw back perfect for serving your summer crowd!
+It will make the perfect compliment to any cook out or barbecue!

 I’ve been wanting to get into the jello game for a while now.
 Jello molds, jello shots, jello all things!
 Okay, maybe not all the things, but definitely cocktails.
 This summer jello mold seemed like a good place to start honing my skills.
 I wanted to bring something fun to our 4th of July Party and this jello mold just made my whole day.
 It even gave me an excuse to buy this baby!
 Woo!
 I have a few more I’ll be inheriting from my step-mom soon too.
 Weeeeeee!